Estonian National Time Trial Championships

 The Estonian National Time Trial Championship is a time trial race that takes place inside the Estonian National Cycling Championship, and decides the best cyclist in this type of race.
 The first edition took place in 1997.
 The first race winner of the time trial championship was Urmo Fuchs in 1997.
-Jaan Kirsipuu holds the record for the most wins in the men's championship with 9, and the women's record is held by Liisi Rist with 7 wins.
-The current champions are husband and wife Rein Taaramäe and Hanna Taaramäe.
+Jaan Kirsipuu and Rein Taaramäe hold the joint record for the most wins in the men's championship with 9, and the women's record is held by Liisi Rist with 7 wins.
+The current champions are Rein Taaramäe and Laura Lizette Sander.